Karamsidhu/Karamsidhu/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently learning Python!
+I'm Karam, a Bachelor of Commerce graduate interested in project management, business strategy, and data analytics.

-- 🤝 I’m completing my Bachelor of Commerce
+- 🔭 I’m currently learning Information Technology & OS Concepts
-- 🐵🐻 Enrolled in the University of Alberta
+- 🤝 University of Alberta, BCom - Business Technology Management, Computer Science
 - 📫 How to reach me: karamjas@ualberta.ca
-- ⚡ Fun fact: I play CS:GO all the time 😀
+- ⚡ Fun fact: I play TCG like Union Arena, One Piece & Dragon Ball =)